sjlu/blog/_posts/2012-04-28-using-codeigniter-migrations.md

 especially when there are multiple developers so all developers don't need to worry about having the latest database table.

-## Starting Structure
+## Step by step

-1. You first need to create your migrations folder, `application/migrations/`.
+- You first need to create your migrations folder, `application/migrations/`.
-2. Let us start our first migration file.
+- Let us start our first migration file.

 `application/migrations/001_create.php`
 {% highlight php %}